Published 8/27/20, updated 6/11/21

 Five years later, COVID-19 again threatens to drive up child marriage rates, with the pandemic decimating livelihoods and leaving parents with fewer choices.
 World Vision believes that of the 10 million additional cases of child marriage predicted by UNICEF (beyond those that were predicted pre-pandemic), at least 4 million will occur in the next two years.
 In fact, 2020 saw the greatest surge in child marriage rates in 25 years.
 According to anecdotal data from World Vision programs, between March-December 2020, child marriages more than doubled in many communities compared to 2019.

 But Malati is determined to keep fighting for change through her work as a radio technician and news reporter.

 Nothing is impossible.
 Although my time with World Vision program has ended, my responsibility will never end because I am a voice of the society that will always keep seeking change like a river.”— Malati

 In times of crisis, violence against children and women increases.
 As part of our largest ever global response, we’re working to reach 36 million children like Malati through our child protection projects which aim to reduce child marriage, children being forced into work, violence in the home, and more.
 And we’re calling on world governments to join us.

-Join us in showing God’s love and justice to those most at risk of violence during crises: Ask your Senator to cosponsor this bill today!
+Join us in showing God’s love and justice to those most at risk of violence during crises: Ask your elected officials to cosponsor this bill today!